alaat91/Shop/README.md

 # Shop
-A node project to demonstrate back-end development skills (Rest, Authentication, network security, GraphQL, and more)
+A node project to demonstrate back-end development skills (Authentication, validation, network security, sending email, payments using Stripe, and more) by building a shop app to create and sell items.